Telangana withdraws general consent to CBI | Law-Order

 ''Government of Telangana hereby withdraws all previous general consents issued by the State Government under Section 6 of the Delhi Special Police Establishment Act, 1946 (Central Act XXV of 1946), vide any letters or notifications including the Notification issued in G.O.Ms.No.160, Home (SC) Department, dt.23.09.2016, to all the Members of Delhi Special Police Establishment to exercise the powers and jurisdiction under the said Act in the State of Telangana,'' the GO read.

-The development comes after the BJP and TRS have indulged in a war of words over several issues in recent past that has led to acrimony between the two parties.
+The development comes in the midst of a war of words between ruling TRS and the BJP over several issues in recent past that has led to acrimony between the two parties in the poll-bound state.

-On August 31, the Chief Minister had said in Bihar's capital Patna that all states should withdraw the general consent given to the CBI.
+On August 31, Chief Minister K Chandrasekhar had said in Bihar's capital Patna that all states should withdraw the general consent given to the CBI.

-Addressing a press conference in Patna with Bihar Chief Minister Nitish Kumar by his side, Rao alleged that all central agencies were being ''misused'' by the BJP to target its political opponents.
+Addressing a press conference in Patna with Bihar CM Nitish Kumar by his side, Rao alleged all central agencies were being ''misused'' by the BJP to target its political opponents.

 ''All central investigative agencies, including the CBI, are being misused by the Centre to target the BJP's political rivals in the country.
 This should stop now and all state governments should withdraw their consent to the CBI.
 After all, policing is a state subject,'' he said.